Data Structures

 Strings are Lists!

 Earlier, we talked about strings as a data type that is used to represent text.
 However, strings are actually a special type of list!
-Each character in a string is an element in the list, and we can access them with indexing and slicing just like we would with any other list.
+Each character in a string is an element (of the data type character) in the list, and we can access them with indexing and slicing just like we would with any other list.
 This is one of many ways to access a substring of a string.

 For example, if we have a string s = "hello", we can access the first character with s[0], which would give us h.